-Turkey – the country with the longest coastline in the Mediterranean – has sent out drillships to explore for energy on its continental shelf, saying that Ankara and the Turkish Republic of Northern Cyprus (TRNC) have rights in the region.
+Turkey – the country with the longest coastline in the Eastern Mediterranean – has sent out drillships to explore for energy on its continental shelf, saying that Ankara and the Turkish Republic of Northern Cyprus (TRNC) have rights in the region.

 After diplomatic talks with Germany, Turkey had halted hydrocarbon exploration in the region.
 However, the activities resumed in August after Greece and Egypt signed a controversial maritime delimitation deal.